Founder and CEO, NDN Group

 Chairman, CEO and Director, Shun Tak Holdings Ltd

-The eldest child of late casino magnate Stanley Ho, Pansy heads Shun Tak Holdings and is Hong Kong’s second richest woman.
+The fifth child of casino magnate Stanley Ho, Pansy heads Shun Tak Holdings and is Hong Kong’s second-richest woman.
 Last year, she bought a HK$900 million house on the Peak, and became a Chevalier de L’Ordre National de la Légion d’Honneur, France’s highest honour.
 She is also co-chair of MGM China Holdings.
 Ho has a strong interest in art, having curated an exhibition by female artists at Sotheby’s, where she sits on the International Council.

 Sabrina Ho Chiu-yeng

 Director and CEO, Poly Auction Macau